Aeroluna/LunaCoopMod/README.md

 - Improved Mengsk status bars to show energy/shield and be wider for Thors/Battlecruisers.

 Previously the status bar only showed hp.

+- Adjusted Labryinth Cloak tooltip to be more accurate.
+- Fixed an issue where after researching Scatter Veil, Imperial Intercessor's shield icon tooltip would say "Unknown".

+yeah.

 ## Mutators